The leaf rake-out deadline for 2019 has passed. All leaves raked out into the street by November 24th have been collected.

-Leaves may be taken to a Drop-Off Center location.
+Leaves may be taken to a Drop Off Center location.
 Please refer to our Drop-Off Centers for locations and hours of operations.
-Brush can also be taken to one of the City's Drop-Off Centers.

 Easier than raking, consider mulching leaves in place.
 This returns the nutrients right to your soil.
 Leaves can also be composted in your backyard.

 City of Milwaukee residents may rake leaves into the street from October 1 through November 15.

 Residents should rake their leaves into the curb lanes for collection to be composted to make a rich soil amendment.
 Sanitation Services offers these tips for successful leaf collections: